-It’s basically made of finely-grated corm (which is found at the base of a trunk of a banana plant) that’s mixed with ground meat (beef or pork), and minced fish.
-Afterwards, it is seasoned with onion, garlic, salt and pepper.
-This will be rolled into balls or served as is and can either be with or without its broth.
+It’s basically made of finely-grated corn (which is found at the base of a trunk of a banana plant) that’s mixed with ground meat (beef or pork), and minced fish.
+Afterward, it is seasoned with onion, garlic, salt, and pepper.
+This will be rolled into balls or served as-is and can either be with or without its broth.

 A common fish that you will find in the islands is dibang or flying fish — yes, it does ‘fly’ or leap out of the water, a defense mechanism to evade predators.
 To date, it has different variations (other than simply frying it as is), such as:

 - Lataven – are you familiar with kinilaw-style of preparing fish meat in the Philippines or simply, ‘ceviche’?
 If yes, then lataven is very similar to this.
 Dibang (or any kind of fish) is drenched in vinegar and calamansi juice, as well as mixed with minced ginger, onions, and salt.

 - Maytahes (one-day-old) – after the fish is cleaned and opened up, it will be marinated in salt, vinegar, and garlic and then laid out under the sun for a day to dry.

 This is a dish that my father used to prepare a lot for our family and it’s one of my favorites!
 This is made of preserved gabi (taro) stalks which could technically last for years.

 As a typical Batanes food, the gabi stalks are first soaked in water.
 Afterward, it will be cut and minced and then cooked together with pork and patola (or sponge gourd).